AI4Finance-Foundation/FinRL/tutorials/README.md

 + **FinRL_StockTrading_Fundamental:** the notebook to merge fundamental indicators in earnings report such as 'ROA', 'ROE', 'PE' with technical indicators to trade using FinRL.

 ### **2-Advance**  	# notebooks for intermediate users to learn more about FinRL
 + **FinRL_PortfolioAllocation_Explainable_DRL:** this notebook uses an empirical approach to explain the strategies of DRL agents for the portfolio management task.
-1) it uses feature weights of a trained DRL agent.
-2) histogram of correlation coefficient
+1) it uses feature weights of a trained DRL agent, 2) histogram of correlation coefficient, 3) Z-statistics to explain the strategies.

 ### **3-Practical**  	# notebooks for users to explore paper trading and more financial markets